Cyclicity of All Anti-NMHV and N$^2$MHV Tree Amplitudes in N=4 SYM: Introduction

-Recall the NMHV $n\!=\!6$ amplitude in terms of empty slots in the default recursion scheme is given by \be Y^1_6=[6]+[4]+[2], \ee so the difference between itself and its cyclicly shifted (by $+1$) counterpart is \be Y^1_6-Y^1_{6,+1}=-\,[1]+[2]-[3]+[4]-[5]+[6]\equiv I_{123456}, \ee here the 6-term NMHV identity of labels $1,2,3,4,5,6$ is defined as $I_{123456}$.
-According to the simplex-like structures of amplitudes, or more explicitly, the 2-mode of $Y^1_6$ with growing parameters $(6,4,2)$, we have the following relation for $n\!=\!7$: \be Y^1_7-Y^1_{7,+1}= \( \)- \( \)= \( \), \ee which completes the proof of cyclicity for all NMHV amplitudes since the growing parameters $(7,5,3)$ of $I_{123456}$ have been identified.
-We see that $(7,5,3)$ are closely related to $(6,4,2)$ of $Y^1_6$, and this shows how the cyclicity of amplitudes induces similar simplex-like structures for the relevant homological identities.
-As we will see, this intriguing feature appears in a much more nontrivial form for N$^2$MHV amplitudes.
+Recall the NMHV $n\!=\!6$ amplitude in terms of empty slots in the default recursion scheme is given by \be Y^1_6=[6]+[4]+[2], \ee where $Y^k_n$ is the Yangian invariant related to the $n$-particle amplitude with $(k\!+\!2)$ negative helicities, via $A^k_n=A^{\textrm{MHV}}_nY^k_n$ (the MHV sector means $k\!=\!0$), and an empty slot $[i]$ of $k\!=\!1,n\!=\!6$ denotes the commonly used 5-bracket with entry $i$ removed \cite{ArkaniHamed:2012nw,Rao:2016out}.
+Then the difference between $Y^1_6$ and its cyclicly shifted (by $+1$) counterpart is \be Y^1_6-Y^1_{6,+1}=-\,[1]+[2]-[3]+[4]-[5]+[6]\equiv I_{123456}, \ee here the 6-term NMHV identity of labels $1,2,3,4,5,6$ is defined as $I_{123456}$.
+According to the simplex-like structures of amplitudes, namely the quadratic mode with growing parameters $(6,4,2)$, given by (in this triangle-shape sum each entry is multiplied by its corresponding vertical and horizontal factors) \be Y^1_n= \( \), \labell{eq-5} \ee we have the following relation for $n\!=\!7$ as an example: \be Y^1_7-Y^1_{7,+1}= \( \)- \( \)= \( \). \ee This already completes the proof of cyclicity for the general $Y^1_n$, since the growing parameters $(7,5,3)$ of $I_{123456}$ have been identified, and as $n$ increases $I_{123456}$ also follows the simplex-like growing pattern.

+We see that $(7,5,3)$ are closely related to $(6,4,2)$ of $Y^1_n$, which shows how the cyclicity of amplitudes induces similar simplex-like structures for the relevant homological identities.
+This intriguing feature will appear in a much more nontrivial form for N$^2$MHV amplitudes.